andreik44455/Design-Patterns/README.md

 - How can a class be reused that does not have an interface that a client requires?
 - How can classes that have incompatible interfaces work together?
 - How can an alternative interface be provided for a class?

+## Bridge Pattern
+"Decouple an *abstraction* from its *implementation* so that the two can vary independently". ([Gang Of Four](https://en.wikipedia.org/wiki/Design_Patterns))

+The *abstraction* and *implementation*  are not related to abstract classes or interfaces from programming.

+The *abstraction* in the above is the name for high-level control layer for some entity.
+This layer doesn't do any real work on its own and delegates the work to the *implementation* layer.

 # Behavioral Patterns